HomeMy WebLinkAbout1936-07-21 563

 Mr. Giroux stated that the Lions Club would like to

-moved that authorization be granted the Lions Club to
+moved that authorization be granted the Lions Club to Signs.

-erect the 'signs subject to the approval of Mr. Raymond
+erect the signs subject to the approval of Mr. Raymond

 as to their location, etc. Mr. Giroux seconded the